Port Arthur (wargame): Gameplay

 This completes one game turn, which represents one month of game time.

 Publication history

 In 1976, GDW published The Russo-Japanese War, a two-game collection of Tsushima (naval combat) and Port Arthur (land combat).
 Both were designed by Marc Miller, and featured the artwork of Rich Banner.

-Following the demise of SPI, Hobby Japan acquired the rights to The Russo-Japanese War and printed a Japanese-language version in Command #55 (March-April 2004).
+Following the demise of GDW, Hobby Japan acquired the rights to The Russo-Japanese War and printed a Japanese-language version in Command #55 (March–April 2004).